vuduchiieu/audio_toolkit/README.md

 # 🎧 AUDIO TOOLKIT
-Flutter Plugin for Screen Capture & Audio Recording with Transcription

 > 📦 A Flutter plugin for **macOS 13+** to record **system audio**, **microphone**, and **transcribe voice to text** using built-in speech recognition.